 This applies to really anything ‘wrap’ styled.
 The wrap silhouette is perfect for a few reasons.

-Second, the wrap detailing brings some extra focus to the waistline that both slims and elongates a petite frame, like this Ribbed Puff Sleeve Wrap Blouse ($26.97).
+Second, the wrap detailing brings some extra focus to the waistline that both slims and elongates a petite frame.

 Jordyn’s wrap top looks incredible, adding dimension and length to her body.

 Tuck in Your Shirt(s)

 This may be obvious as some of the other tips have been about focusing on highlighting your waistline.

 Long shirts, which are classified as anything that hides the zipper of your pants/bottoms, aren’t the best choice for short curvy women.

 Anything that’s on the longer side drags down the body and makes legs appear much shorter than they (already) are.

 This is why doing something as simple as tucking in your shirt can make a major difference to your shape.
 When you do a little tuck, even a half-tuck will suffice, it creates a much more proportionate shape and gives your legs a little extra length.

 The best shape in dresses and skirts has to be anything with an a-line like this Petite Open Back Maxi Dress ($79.00)